Chart Color Schemes

 Population growth drivers in Kedron - Gordon Park are slightly above average based on AreaSearch's ranking of recent, and medium term trends

 Based on AreaSearch's analysis, Kedron - Gordon Park's population is around 15,887 as of Feb 2026.
 This reflects an increase of 1,455 people (10.1%) since the 2021 Census, which reported a population of 14,432 people.
 The change is inferred from the estimated resident population of 15,488 from the ABS as of June 2024 and an additional 80 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,043 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Kedron - Gordon Park's 10.1% growth since the 2021 census exceeded the SA3 area (8.1%), along with the SA4 region, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 50.9% of overall population gains during recent periods.
+This population level equates to a density ratio of 3,043 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Kedron - Gordon Park's 10.1% growth since the 2021 census exceeded the SA3 area (8.1%) and the SA4 region, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 50.9% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
 For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-As we examine future population trends, a population increase just below the median of national statistical areas is expected, with the area expected to grow by 1,594 persons to 2041 based on the latest annual ERP population numbers, reflecting recording a gain of 7.5% in total over the 17 years.
+It should be noted that these state projections do not provide age category splits; hence, where utilised, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+As we examine future population trends, a population increase just below the median of national statistical areas is expected, with the area expected to grow by 1,594 persons to 2041 based on the latest annual ERP population numbers, recording a gain of 7.5% in total over the 17 years.

 Frequently Asked Questions - Population